5 Lesser-Known Villages in Southern France Worth Visiting (Without the Crowds)

-When you think of Provence, you might picture the larger, more popular towns like Aix-en-Provence or Nice—places full of energy and crowds.
+When you think of Provence, you might picture the larger, more popular towns like Aix-en-Provence or Nice - places full of energy and crowds.
 While these spots are beautiful, they often come with the rush of tourism.
 Seillans, however, offers something completely different.
 Nestled in the hills of Var, this small, medieval village feels like a step back in time, with no pressure to race through a checklist of must-sees.
 The streets are narrow, winding, and lined with traditional stone houses.
-The vibe here is calm and unhurried, the kind of place where it’s easy to leave behind the stresses of daily life and simply be in the moment.
+The vibe here is calm - the kind of place where it’s easy to leave behind the stresses of daily life and simply be in the moment.

 The heart of Seillans is its main square, which is where you’ll see the locals gathering throughout the day.
 It’s a relaxed place where you can feel the village’s pulse without the noise and hustle of bigger cities.
 Café de la Place, located right in the square, is the perfect spot to grab a coffee and start your day.
 It’s nothing fancy, but that’s exactly why it’s so great.
 The coffee is good, the service is friendly, and it has that down-to-earth feel that makes it easy to settle in and relax.
 You’ll likely find yourself sitting there longer than planned, simply soaking in the calm atmosphere, watching neighbors greet each other, and enjoying the easy flow of village life.